Pulling the pin: 7 keys to retiring happy from your law enforcement career

 - Those who stayed until the last possible minute and had to be pushed out the door (agents are required to retire by their 57th birthday);

 - Those who left angry and bitter;

-- Those who that left happy and on their own terms.
+- Those who left happy and on their own terms.

 I always knew I wanted to be in the third category.

-I think most in the first category (forced to retire based on age limitations), were usually great agents who devoted their life to the Bureau, but had no plans about what they would do once they retired.
+I think most in the first category (forced to retire based on age limitations), were usually great agents who devoted their lives to the Bureau but had no plans about what they would do once they retired.